How do I find a doctor?

 Remember, your doctor works for you.
 Here are some things to look for:

-- Knowledge and experience: Ask your doctor how familiar he or she is with HIV and how many HIV patients he or she treats.
+- Knowledge and experience: Ask your doctor how familiar he or she is with HIV and how many people living with HIV he or she treats.

 - Communication: It’s important to feel comfortable with your doctor.
 You should feel you can talk to your doctor without being judged, especially about sex, drug use and any problems you’re experiencing with medication.
 If your doctor does not speak your language, consider finding a doctor who does (or request translation services at all of your appointments).